How to sound like an expert in obscure Winter Olympics sports in five minutes or less

 The basics: A long time ago, deep in Scandinavia, people put on their skis and went hunting through the snow with rifles on their shoulders.
 And then some genius thought: This would make a great Olympic sport!
 And that's how the biathlon was born: part cross-country ski race, part shooting contest.
 The skiing part of this covers various distances; the shooting part can be done from either a standing or prone position.
 It's been part of the Olympics since the 1920s.

-The contenders: There's a dizzying number of events in biathlon: men's 10-km sprint, women's 7.5-km sprint, men's 20-km individual, women's 12.5-km mass start (where elbows might be your best friend) and the mixed relay.
+The contenders: There's a dizzying number of events in biathlon, including: men's 10-km sprint, women's 7.5-km sprint, men's 20-km individual, women's 12.5-km mass start (where elbows might be your best friend) and the mixed relay.
 All you need to know is athletes from Germany and Norway dominate this sport, with Norwegian Johannes Boe predicted to win big in men's events.
 In women's action, the experts think Laura Dahlmeier of Germany could grab several medals, too.

 Players to watch: Fun fact: Biathlon is the only Winter Olympic sport in which the US has never won a medal.
 But that might change in Pyeongchang.
 Why?
 The biathletes Team USA is sending to South Korea are the most experienced group yet, according to Bleacher Report, and Lowell Bailey's performance in men's events in Sochi in 2014 was the best ever for an American.